-To better understand and serve the public NYEE participates in a regular analysis of the needs and assets of its community.
-This comprehensive Community Needs Assessment along with Community Service Prevention Plan (CSPP) and Implementation Strategy —updated and submitted annually to the NYS Department of Health—helps to set priorities and prevention agenda responses based on community health indicator data.
+To better understand and serve the public, NYEE participates in a regular analysis of the needs and assets of its community.
+This comprehensive Community Needs Assessment along with the Community Service Prevention Plan (CSPP)—updated and submitted annually to the NYS Department of Health—helps to set priorities and prevention agenda responses based on community health indicator data.

 Giving Back Locally and Globally